An inexact column-and-constraint generation method to solve two-stage robust optimization problems: Inexact Column-and-constraint Generation (i-C CG) Method

 The first variant provides additional controls on the trade-off in step 3 by allowing users to impose an exploitation frequency $f^{\mbox{ exploit}}$.
-Specifically, one can enforce the algorithm to proceed to the exploitation step when $\ell$ does not change for $f^{\mbox{ exploit}}$ iterations.
+Specifically, one can enforce the algorithm to proceed to the exploitation step when $\ell$ does not change for $f^{\mbox{ exploit}}$ iterations, i.e., when $j-\ell>f^\text{exploit}$.
 This mechanism remedies the situation that the valid lower bound information is not exploited for a long time, i.e., $\ell \ll j$.
+In such a case, the scenario set is substantially enlarged due to exploration steps, thus a new valid lower bound could potentially be identified by an exploitation step.
+Therefore, imposing $f^\text{exploit}$ could potentially improve the relative gap convergence rate.

 The second variant allows users to impose a time limit $\tau$ for solving the master problem.
 That is, one can run a solver for the master problem that terminates either when the relative gap of $\varepsilon_{MP}^j$ is reached or when the solution time exceeds $\tau$.
-Due to this additional source of inexactness, in the exploitation step, the algorithm can increase the time limit by a factor of $\beta>0$.
+Due to this additional source of inexactness, in the exploitation step, the algorithm can increase the time limit by a factor of $\beta>0$, i.e., $\tau\leftarrow\tau+\beta$.
 As a result, the algorithm establishes an adaptive time limit for solving the master problems that increases with each exploitation step.
 This variant could be useful to accelerate the lower bound improvement if some intermediate master problems are challenging.
+In such situations, the algorithm may spend a significant amount of time to solve a particular master problem.
+The time limit variant could circumvent this problem, potentially improving the computational performance.